 1. Use Light Paint

 A fresh coat of paint on your walls can work wonders in lightening up a room.
 Steer clear of dark shades like red or deep orange.
 Instead, choose colors from the white family like cream, pearl, and ivory, which work best in reflecting light.
 If you insist on using color, choose yellow or muted greens and blues.
-Painting your ceilings white can also lighten up a room and add the illusion of height.
+Painting your ceilings white can also lighten up a room and add the illusion of height, as will quality and light custom made curtains.

 Another tip: choose a matte over a glossy finish.
 Glossy paint creates glare which makes the walls look like they’re absorbing light.
 On the other hand, a matte finish reflects light equally in every direction.